IoFinnet/io-vault-disaster-recovery-cli/README.md

 ![Screenshot 2022-11-10 at 23 07 22](https://user-images.githubusercontent.com/1255926/201131143-97039c52-3bff-4ada-9dfb-f8b176db580d.png)

-Electrum should now show your balances, and the private key is recovered.
+After syncing up the chain (may take a while), Electrum should show your balances, and the private key is recovered.